Longing to Know Fully As I Am Fully Known

 This is the language of encounter.

-When the Spirit descended and the Church was born, people from across the known world heard the Gospel in their own language.
+This is also why Pentecost matters so deeply.
+When the Spirit descended and the Church was born, people from across the known world heard the Gospel in their own languages.

 “We hear them telling in our own tongues the mighty works of God.”